February 3, 2021

 “Quality is never an accident.
 It is always the result of intelligent effort.” – John Ruskin, a famous English Art Critic of the Victorian Era.

-While John Ruskin mentions, Quality is a result of intelligent efforts, William Deming Edward, the famous statistician, engineer, and management consultant from America noted that “Quality is everyone’s responsibility.”
+While John Ruskin mentions that quality is a result of intelligent efforts, William Deming Edward, the famous statistician, engineer, and management consultant from America noted that “Quality is everyone’s responsibility.”
 However, both these quotes indicate that Quality Management is a continuous and holistic aspect that has to be managed by any organization irrespective of the business vertical the organization is operating in.

 The above paragraph mentioned two important features of Quality Management.
 The first aspect is that Quality Management is a continuous event.
 Any organization, essentially, needs to manage Quality regularly and continuously throughout its value chain.
 Under no circumstances can any organization bear to get complacent about the aspect of management of Quality.
 The Quality of the product or service is the primary determinant of the organization’s success and retention among its customers and stakeholders.

 The second fact highlighted in the above paragraph is that Quality Management is a holistic event.
-Drawing from what W. Deming Edward mentioned, management of Quality is the responsibility of each individual involved in its value chain.
+Drawing from what W. Deming Edward mentioned, management of Quality is the responsibility of each individual involved in the value chain.
 Therefore, Quality Management depends on the holistic effort of every individual representative of the organization.
-Giving honest and constructive customer feedback to the organization also contributes towards holistic Quality Management.
-While we have been discussing Quality Management, let us understand the basics of Quality and how Quality can be managed?
+Giving honest and constructive customer feedback to the organization also contributes to holistic Quality Management.
+While we have been discussing Quality Management, let us understand the basics of Quality and how Quality can be managed.

 What is Quality Management?